redhat-developer/vscode-didact/create_extension/create-new-tutorial-with-extension.didact.md

 ### Testing the Tutorial File in the Didact window

-Right-click on your new tutorial file and select `Didact: Start Didact Tutorial from File`.
+Select your new tutorial file in the Explorer view and select `Didact: Start Didact Tutorial from File` or [click here](didact://?commandId=vscode.didact.startDidact).

-!!!
-Note: If we create the file in the previous step, we should open it, which will select it in the Workspace Explorer.
-Can we just invoke the `vscode.didact.startDidact` command with the file selected and have it open?

 ## Registering the New Tutorial